TinyAtoms/CalibreWAN/README.md

 2. Change your password.
 Do this by clicking on "Change" on the Users line.
 Change the password.

 ## Configuring oAuth
-1. click on change in the sites group.
-Then click on the only entry visible, change the values to your subdomain/ip and save.
-2. create a social application with the OAuth providers you want.
+1. create a social application with the OAuth providers you want.
 Currently, github, google and microsoft are supported.
-3. Fill in the values:
+2. Fill in the values:
 ### github
 1. go to [this url](https://github.com/settings/applications/new)
 2. Set the homepage to what you're going to host it as, for example "https://calibreserver.yourdomain.com/"
 3. Set the callback to `https://calibreserver.yourdomain.com/accounts/github/login/callback/`
 4. Copy the client ID and generated client secret from github to the form
+5. Key is not needed, leave it blank.
 5. Select the site and click the right arrow.
-The site should be in the chosen site box if chosen correctly.
+The site should be in the chosen site box (right side) if chosen correctly.
 5. save

 ### google